ISSN 1016-5169 | E-ISSN 1308-4488

 CONCLUSION

-The proposed DLM demonstrated high performance in detecting electrolyte imbalance.
-These results suggest that a DLM can be used for detecting and monitoring electrolyte imbalance using ECG a daily basis.
+The proposed DLM demonstrated high performance in detecting electrolyte imbalances.
+These results suggest that a DLM can be used to detect and monitor electrolyte imbalances using ECG on a daily basis.

 Keywords: Artificial intelligence, deep learning, electrocardiography, electrolytes